nbacc12/student_depression_model/README.md

 # Student Depression Predictive Model

+## Executive Summary

-This data analytics project, completed in a group of 4 data analysts, focuses on developing a machine learning model to predict which students are at risk of experience depression.
+This data analystics project, completed in a team of 4, focuses on developing a machine learning model that predicts which students are at risk of experiencing depression.

-The project was developed in a Jupyter Notebook using a student depression dataset sourced from kaggle.com.
-The group chose a **logistic regression model** because it's effective in scenarios with a binary outcome - whether a student is ***depressed or not***.
+Using a student depression dataset sourced from kaggle.com, the team built and validated a **logistic regression model**.
+This model was chosen because it's highly effective in scenarios where the outcome is binary.
+In this case, a student being ***depressed or not depressed*** would be the possible outcomes.

+The final model was found to be ***approximately 84% accurate*** in predicting a student is at risk of depression.

+## Project Workflow

-The workflow of the project consisted of the following activities:
+The analytics workflow of the project was documented in the accompanying Jupyter notebook.
+The project consisted of the following activities:

 - Developing business & analytical objectives
 - Conducting exploratory data analysis (EDA)